Gangster film

 A gangster film or gangster movie is a film belonging to a genre that focuses on gangs and organized crime.
-It is a subgenre of crime film, that may involve large criminal organizations, or small gangs formed to perform a certain illegal act.
+It is a subgenre of crime film, that may involve large criminal organizations, or small gangs formed to perform certain illegal acts.
 The genre is differentiated from Westerns and the gangs of that genre.

 Overview

-The American Film Institute defines the genre as "centered on organized crime or maverick criminals in a twentieth century setting".
+In 2008, the American Film Institute defines the genre as "centered on organized crime or maverick criminals in a twentieth century setting".
 The institute named it one of the 10 "classic genres" in its 10 Top 10 list, released in 2008.
-The list recognizes 3 films from 1931 & 1932 (Scarface, The Public Enemy & Little Caesar).
-Only 1 film made the list from 1933 to 1966, (White Heat (1949)).
-This was at least partly due to the limitations on the genre imposed by the Hays Code, which was finally abandoned in favor of the Motion Picture Association of America film rating system in 1968.
+The list recognizes 3 films from 1931 & 1932, Scarface, The Public Enemy & Little Caesar.
+Only 1 film made the list from 1933 to 1966, 1949's White Heat.
+This was at least partly due to the limitations on the genre imposed by the Hays Code, which was abandoned in favor of the Motion Picture Association of America film rating system in 1968.

-The genre was revitalized in the New Hollywood movement that followed.
-New Hollywood directors would be honored with 5 of the top 6 films on the list—1967's Bonnie and Clyde by Arthur Penn, 1972's The Godfather and 1974's The Godfather Part II both by Francis Ford Coppola, 1983's Scarface, a remake of the 1932 original, by Brian De Palma, and 1990's Goodfellas by Martin Scorsese.
+Beginning in the 1960s, the genre was revitalized in the New Hollywood movement.
+New Hollywood directors were honored with 5 of the top 6 films on the list—1967's Bonnie and Clyde by Arthur Penn, 1972's The Godfather and 1974's The Godfather Part II both by Francis Ford Coppola, 1983's Scarface, a remake of the 1932 original, by Brian De Palma, and 1990's Goodfellas by Martin Scorsese.
 The rise and fall of a mobster in a classic gangster film is often a thematic trope.

-In the 1970s, as genre theory came to the focus of academic study and the creation of a more specific taxonomy of genres was defined, gangster film started being distinguished from other subgenres, especially that of western.
+In the 1970s, as genre theory came to the focus of academic study and the creation of a more specific taxonomy of genres was defined, gangster films started being distinguished from other subgenres, especially that of western.
 The genre has been predominantly defined by its historical, ideological, and sociocultural context.
 Three main categories of gangster films can be distinguished, according to Martha Nochimson: films that follow the escapades of outlaw rebels, such as Bonnie and Clyde, melodramas of villain gangsters against whom the in-story victims and the audience identify, such as Key Largo and, most predominantly in the genre, films following an outsider, immigrant gangster protagonist, with whom the audience identifies.

 The first Japanese films about the Yakuza evolved from the Tendency films of the 1930s.
-They featured historical tales of outlaws and the abuses suffered by the common people often at the hands of the corrupt powers that be.
+They featured historical tales of outlaws and the abuses suffered by the common people, often at the hands of the corrupt powers that be.
 The so-called "Chivalry movies" of the 1960s gave way to the violent realism of Kinji Fukasaku, whose 1973 Battles Without Honor and Humanity would inspire future filmmakers across the globe.